Why are you seeking office?

 Two years later, in McDonald v.
 Chicago, 561 U.S. 742 (2010), the Supreme Court held that “the right to keep and bear arms,” protected by the Second Amendment, is incorporated by the Due Process Clause of the 14th Amendment and applies to the States.
 This ruling protects these rights from infringement by local governments.

-I would not allow any Collin County Deputy Sheriff to participate in any unconstitutional gun confiscation scheme.
-If faced with this untenable situation, in accordance with my oath to protect and defend the Constitution of the United States, I would seek relief through the Courts to stop such activities.
+I will not allow my deputies to participate in any unconstitutional gun confiscation scheme.
+If faced with this untenable situation, in accordance with my oath to protect and defend the Constitution of the United States, I would seek relief through the courts to stop such activities.

 Pol.
 Adv. paid for by the Jim Skinner Campaign, Charlie O'Reilly, Treasurer.